elanelango/ToDoApp/README.md

 The custom TodoArrayAdapter handles the creation of EditTodoView for the ListView.

-After implementing this and reading about the issues I faced while implementing this, it looks like embedding a EditText inside a ListItem is not a great idea.
-Things do work as expected after I did android:windowSoftInputMode="adjustPan" in the manifest xml with a slight UX awkwardness of the top items getting moved out when the soft keyboard appears.
+After implementing this and reading about the issues I faced while implementing this, it looks like embedding a EditText inside a ListView is not a great idea.
+Things do work as expected after I did android:windowSoftInputMode="adjustPan" in the manifest xml, with a slight UX awkwardness of the top items getting moved out of view when the soft keyboard appears.

 Known Issue:
 If you add the same text as multiple entries and tried editing one of those entries that is further